14 Ways In Which Cross Browser Testing Ensures A Better UX

 Cross browser testing can help you get the best out of your website or web application from different platforms i.e. desktop, mobile, tablets.
 Often testers assume that they have covered this area by performing Responsive testing but that is not the case.

-Simply speaking, Responsive testing deals with rendering your website for different view ports offered by different devices.
+Simply speaking, Responsive testing deals with rendering your website for different viewports offered by different devices.
 Whereas, cross browser testing will help you be ready for different browsers prepared for different mobile operating systems.

 3. Seamless Rendering Of CTA

 The whole purpose of a website is to attract attention to your products, services, or features, and keep the user engaged.
-Attractive and intuitive Call to Actions are the features of your website that keeps your users clicking away.
+Attractive and intuitive Call to Actions is the features of your website that keeps your users clicking away.
 However, a unique call to action features would be meaningless if a user is not able to see them or interact with them.

-It’s really important to make sure that your CTAs pass both ends to end functional and visual tests across multiple browser and operating system environments.
+It’s really important to make sure that your CTAs pass both ends to end functional and visual tests across multiple browsers and operating system environments.
 And the best part is, functional testing of CTAs are also one of the easiest aspects to automate.
 Using LambdaTest Online Selenium Automation Grid you can perform fast end to end testing of all your page’s CTA.

 4. Easy, & Consistent Navigation!